The Pitfalls of KV Cache Compression: The Two Facets of Degradation in Compression

 \begin{pitfall} Instructions do not degrade at the same rate under KV compression. \end{pitfall} Although this may seem like an unsurprising observation, this phenomenon can cause unforeseen consequences, as we shall see in \Cref{sec:sysprompt}.
 We shall now argue that \Cref{pitfall:degradation} is driven by two facets of performance degradation.

-\textbf{Hardness of instruction.} The inherent difficulty of certain instructions causes the semantics to quickly degrade due to certain evicted entries holding disproportionately meaningful semantic signal.
+\paragraph{Difficulty of instruction.} The inherent difficulty of instructions causes the semantics to quickly degrade due to certain evicted entries holding disproportionately meaningful semantic signals.
 This happens regardless of the number of instructions within a prompt, and can also be observed in single-instruction prompts (\Cref{fig:instructions} left) at higher compression ratios.

-\textbf{Eviction bias.} Eviction policies can biasedly evict more entries of certain instructions when compressing multi-instruction prompts.
+\paragraph{Eviction bias.} Eviction policies can evict more entries of certain instructions in a biased manner when compressing multi-instruction prompts.
 We hypothesize that bias exacerbates the degradation of these eviction-targeted instructions.
 First, note that in \Cref{fig:instructions} (top), if all instructions degraded with the same slope, we would conclude that compression is unbiased toward instruction.
 This difference in slopes is even more apparent in \Cref{fig:instructions} (bottom), where we normalize the accuracy curves by the uncompressed accuracy (at $r=0$); this effectively removes the starting accuracy as a confounder and shows an even starker difference between the slopes of each instruction class when comparing single- (left) vs multi-instruction (right).

 We can further quantify the degradation profile using Spearman's rank correlation between the uncompressed ranking of instruction classes (according to unnormalized accuracy values in \Cref{fig:instructions}) and compressed rankings across different compression ratios.
 Spearman's rank correlation provides a similarity measure between two orderings of a set \citep{spearman}.
 Intuitively, the greater the difference in degradation between different instruction classes, the lower the correlation coefficient; if all instructions were to degrade at the same rate, rank correlation would be one.
 In \Cref{fig:corr}, we compare the rank correlation coefficients of single and multi-instruction prompts.
-Notably, we find that multi-instruction prompts tend to degrade sooner and at a different pace compared to single-instruction prompts.
+Notably, we find that multi-instruction prompts tend to degrade sooner and at a different pace than single-instruction prompts.
 The difference in compression dynamics between single and multi-instruction prompts is evidence that difficulty is not the sole factor contributing to degradation.